dipan313/Vrinda/README.md

 # Vrinda
-A plant disease detection website
+A web application for plant disease detection